 Graph visualization that shows the inflows and outflows of addresses.
 Expand nodes to clearly observe the flow of funds between addresses, pinpoint their links to real-world entities, identify market trends, and highlight criminal activities.

 Trace the flow of the funds from addresses through many hops to destination addresses.
-The trace stops when the fund goes through any exchange, mixer, and blacklisted addresses.
+The trace stops when the fund goes through any exchange, mixer, or bridge addresses.

 How to start an investigation using a transaction graph?